 Why Start With Rest?

 Five years ago, I began to work with my wife on a disciple-making plan for our church plant.
-We were reaching people who’d never practiced spiritual disciplines before, and I wanted to think about how to lead them to build the essential habits of the Christian life into their lives.
+We aimed to connect with people new to spiritual practices, and I wanted to consider how to help them establish essential Christian habits.

 We started with a surprising habit: rest.